De la guerche History, Family Crest & Coats of Arms

 Another 40 words (3 lines of text) are included under the topic Early De la guerche Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the De la guerche family to the New World and Oceana
+Migration of the De la guerche family

 In 1643, 109 years after the first landings by Cartier, there were only about 300 people in Quebec.
 Migration was slow.
 The fur trade attracted migrants, both noble and commoner.
 By 1675, there were 7000 French in Quebec.
 By the same year the French Acadian presence in the Maritimes had reached 500.
 The French founded Lower Canada, thus becoming one of the two great founding nations of Canada.
 The family name De la guerche has made many distinguished contributions in France and New France to the world of science, culture, religion, and education.
 Amongst the settlers in North America with this distinguished name De la guerche were Guillaume Guerin who settled in Quebec in 1704 from Normandy; Bertrand Guerin settled in Quebec in 1739 also from Normandy; Jacques Benjamin Guerin from Brittany settled in Quebec in 1759.